ryantd42/NY-Legislative-Git/2023/A4076B-2023/bill.md

   ___________

- Introduced by M. of A. PAULIN -- read once and referred to the Committee on Consumer Affairs and Protection
+ Introduced by M. of A. PAULIN -- read once and referred to the Committee on  Consumer  Affairs  and  Protection  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said  commit- tee

- AN ACT to amend the general business law, in relation to requiring bicy- cles  advertised  for  sale  in  New York state to have an identifying serial number
+ AN ACT to amend the general business law, in relation to requiring bicy- cles  advertised for sale or resale in New York state to have an iden- tifying serial number

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
-Paragraph  (a) of subdivision 1-a of section 391-c of the general business law, as added by chapter 6 of  the  laws  of  1986,  is amended and a new paragraph (d) is added to read as follows:
+Paragraph  (a) of subdivision 1-a of section 391-c of the general business law, as added by chapter 6 of  the  laws  of  1986,  is amended  and  two  new  paragraphs  (d)  and (e) are is added to read as
+ follows:
-  (a)  No  bicycle  manufactured or assembled on or after January first, nineteen hundred eighty-nine shall be sold [or], offered  for  sale,  OR ADVERTISED  FOR  SALE  in this state unless it has an identifying serial number that distinguishes that bicycle from all other bicycles  of  that same make and model permanently and visibly engraved or stamped in read- ily legible boldfaced figures at least one-eighth [inches] OF AN INCH in height  on the top surface of the top crossbar or of the uppermost cross support of the bicycle frame or on the head tube or on the toeplate  not obstructed  by the derailleur or gear wheels or on the crank hanger; or, on a label, shield or plate permanently affixed in any of the  foregoing locations  in such a manner that the serial number will be readily visi- ble and that such label, plate or shield cannot be removed without being defaced or destroyed.
+  (a) No bicycle manufactured or assembled on or  after  January  first, nineteen  hundred  eighty-nine  shall be sold [or], offered for sale, OR OFFERED AND ADVERTISED FOR RESALE in this state unless it has an identi- fying serial number that distinguishes that bicycle from all other bicy- cles of that same make and model permanently  and  visibly  engraved  or stamped  in readily legible boldfaced figures at least one-eighth [inch- es] OF AN INCH in height on the top surface of the top  crossbar  or  of the  uppermost cross support of the bicycle frame or on the head tube or on the toeplate not obstructed by the derailleur or gear  wheels  or  on the crank hanger; or, on a label, shield or plate permanently affixed in any  of  the foregoing locations in such a manner that the serial number will be readily visible and that such label, plate or shield  cannot  be removed without being defaced or destroyed.
-  (D) NO BICYCLE MANUFACTURED OR ASSEMBLED ON OR  AFTER  JANUARY  FIRST, NINETEEN  HUNDRED EIGHTY-NINE SHALL BE ADVERTISED FOR SALE IN THIS STATE UNLESS ITS IDENTIFYING SERIAL NUMBER IS CLEARLY AND CONSPICUOUSLY POSTED IN SUCH ADVERTISEMENT FOR SALE.
+  (D)  NO  BICYCLE  MANUFACTURED OR ASSEMBLED ON OR AFTER JANUARY FIRST, NINETEEN HUNDRED EIGHTY-NINE SHALL BE  ADVERTISED  FOR  RESALE  IN  THIS STATE  UNLESS ITS IDENTIFYING SERIAL NUMBER IS CLEARLY AND CONSPICUOUSLY POSTED IN SUCH ADVERTISEMENT FOR SALE.

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD03084-02-3
+ A. 4076--A  2

+  (E) IF ANY PERSON OR ENTITY FAILS TO COMPLY WITH THE  REQUIREMENTS  OF THIS SECTION, THE SECRETARY OF STATE SHALL ISSUE SUCH PERSON OR ENTITY A WARNING,  THAT INCLUDES BUT IS NOT LIMITED TO, INFORMATION ON COMPLIANCE WITH THIS SECTION.
+IF THE PERSON OR ENTITY CONTINUES TO FAIL  TO  COMPLY WITH THE REQUIREMENTS OF THIS SECTION SUBSEQUENT TO RECEIVING SUCH WARN- ING, THE SECRETARY OF STATE MAY ASSESS A CIVIL PENALTY NOT TO EXCEED TWO HUNDRED  FIFTY DOLLARS PER  POINT OF SALE WHICH FAILS TO COMPLY WITH THE REQUIREMENTS OF THIS SECTION.
   § 2.
 This act shall take effect on the thirtieth day  after  it  shall have become a law.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD03084-01-3